KitsKlip/veryfay-csharp/README.md

 ===================

 **Veryfay (C# .NetStandard)** is a port to C# of the [**Veryfay**](https://github.com/florinn/veryfay-scala) library in Scala.
-This is a form form https://github.com/florinn/veryfay-csharp
+This is a fork from https://github.com/florinn/veryfay-csharp

 ----------